DontrP/people-analytics-etl-oracle-airflow/README.md

 * Data Files: Source CSV files containing raw HR data.

 Airflow reads the CSV files from the [data/](data/) folder, processes them, and loads the results into Oracle Database using SQL scripts located in [scripts/](scripts/).

+### Data Architecture: Medallion Layers
+* Bronze: Raw data ingestion; tables closely match the source CSV structure.
+* Silver: Cleaned and transformed data; additional columns are derived, and data from multiple sources is combined.
+* Gold: Analytics-ready layer; aggregates and structured tables for reporting, often in star schema format.

 ### Airflow Environment
 The Airflow environment is defined using [airflow-docker/docker-compose.yml](airflow-docker/docker-compose.yml) and [airflow-docker/Dockerfile](airflow-docker/Dockerfile).
 Key components include: